violenti/server-pipeline/README.md

 ```

 Where url is the domain name of the app.
 And  master or development is the branch name.

+Inside of your gitlab-ci-yml, you have that used ``` include ``` , for more information check the official documentation of gitlab https://docs.gitlab.com/ee/ci/yaml/includes.html

 # Contributing